aleskucera/NETCONF-Ansible/README.md

 ## Checkup

-The script will create a summary of the changes in the `checkup` folder.
-The summary will be created for each device and will contain the following files:
+The script will create a summary of the changes in the `checkup` folder to visualize important information about the differences between the current configuration and the new configuration.
+The following files will be created:

 - **added_channels.yaml**: The channels that will be added to the ROADM device.
 - **removed_channels.yaml**: The channels that will be removed from the ROADM device.